hanabi/hanabi.github.io/docs/convention_attribution.md

 | The Prophetic Discharge | pianoblook
 | The Cursed Finesse | pianoblook
 | The Unknown Dupe Discharge | Indego
+| The Shallow Discard & The Shallow Misplay | Jerry

 <br />